fbpx skip to Main Content

 Email providers, printers, text messaging services

-To allow us to send reminders for preventive healthcare, information on relevant health issues or direct marketing if you have consented to us doing so we share:
+To allow us to send reminders for preventive healthcare, information on relevant health issues or direct marketing if you have consented to us doing so.

 Referral services

-Should we need to refer your pet to a specialist for further treatment, with your consent, to enable us to book appointments, share tests, treatments and services, we would give the following personal information:
+Should we need to refer your pet to a specialist for further treatment, with your consent, to enable us to book appointments, share tests, treatments and services.

 Moving practice

-If you wish to leave us and register with another vets, we will send your personal information and clinical summary for each registered pet after seeking permission from you to do so including:
+If you wish to leave us and register with another vets, we will send your personal data and clinical summary for each registered pet after we have obtained explicit consent from you to do so.

 Insurance providers